UserAgi/rainbowrabbit/workshop_outline.md

         - what are different data formats (WMS?
 GeoJSON? ...)
         - what is GIS
         - 4 basic geodata types
+        - what do I need to have on my computer to work with geodata
         - ...
     - examples of data relevant to flooding: contours of lakes, location of bus stops, locations of water level meters, buildings on affected areas, population density
     - should it be slides-only, or slides+practical?